pvamos/wait-for/README.md

-Rewritten for full POSIX compliance, ensuring that the script can run not only in Bash but also in more restricted shells like the Ash / BusyBox fork of Kenneth Almquist's ash shell, which is common in lightweight environments like Docker containers based on Alpine Linux.
+Rewritten for full POSIX compliance, ensuring that the script can run not only in Bash but also in more restricted shells like the Ash / BusyBox fork of Kenneth Almquist's ash shell, which is common in lightweight environments like Docker or Kubernetes containers based on Alpine Linux.

 ## Examples